lpic2book/src/docs/index.md

 <span style="font-size:1.5em;">8th edition &beta;, for version 4.5</span>

-Written, updated and reviewed by many past and present colleagues.
+Written, updated and reviewed by many past and present colleagues @ Sue B.V., Geldermalsen, The Netherlands.

-Edited by associates of Sue B.V., Geldermalsen, The Netherlands
+Donated in 2021 to the community for many more updates and reviews.

 _Copyright © 2001-2021 Sue B.V._ -  _Open Sourced 2021_